Pollomoolokki/btcpricecoingecko/README.md

 # btcpricecoingecko
 Prints out cryptocurrency prices to a text file.
 Uses USD,EUR and Bitcoin as FIAT

+Output from the program can be imported to a spreadsheet

 Needs the goingecko api!
 https://github.com/man-c/pycoingecko